softashell/iqdb_tagger/README.rst

 Overview
 --------

-Get result from iqdb.org from CLI.
+Get result from iqdb.org from CLI using python3.

 Feature::

+ - Written for python3
  - iqdb and danbooru.iqdb parser
  - Hydrus integration